pacosalasv/DRH_Addons_Audit-Support/README.md

 ## Support policy

 This repository is a public support hub.
-Please do not post private account details, license keys, payment information, or confidential files.
+Do not post private account details, license keys, payment information, or confidential files.

 ## Notes

 This add-on is source based, with no obfuscation, no binary-only content, and no external services.

-File access is used to scan installations, read manifests, compare snapshots, export reports, create installable packages, and import or export setup profiles.
+File access is used to:

+- Scan installations
+- Read manifests
+- Compare snapshots
+- Export reports
+- Create installable packages
+- Import or export setup profiles

 ## Where to post

-- Open a Discussion for questions, setup help, workflow advice, and suggestions
+- Open a **Discussion** for questions, setup help, workflow advice, and suggestions
-- Open an Issue for confirmed bugs, reproducible compatibility problems, regressions, and feature requests
+- Open an **Issue** for confirmed bugs, reproducible compatibility problems, regressions, and feature requests

 ## Availability

 This add-on may be available through multiple marketplaces and storefronts.

-For support, documentation, and issue tracking, please use this GitHub repository as the central public support hub.
+For support, documentation, and issue tracking, use this GitHub repository as the central public support hub.

 ## Documentation